collective-soundworks-workshops/201604-ensci-remix/README.md

 ## Clients

 The application consists of two clients, the *display* and the *player*.
-The *display* client hosts three audio players
+The *display* client hosts three audio players that are rmote controlled by three *player* clients.

 The *display* client typically runs in a browser on the server machine using the following URL:
  - http://\<server address\>:\<port\>/display